-Though concrete planters can add a modern touch to a container garden, Glass Fiber Reinforced Concrete (GFRC) planters were created to be a lightweight alternative.
-Made to look and feel just like concrete, while more resistant to cracks and weathering.
-Though it’s a pricier option compared to other materials, a container garden is sure to stun with the modern look of these containers.
+Though concrete planters can add a modern touch to a container garden, Glass Fiber Reinforced Concrete (GFRC) planters were created to be a lightweight alternative, made to look and feel just like concrete, while more resistant to cracks and weathering.
+Though it’s a pricier option compared to other materials, a vegetable container garden is sure to stun with the modern look of these containers.

-Typically, the planter material selected will depends most on your budget, preferred durability and aesthetic.
+Typically, the planter material selected will depend mostly on your budget, preferred durability, and aesthetic.
 Most vegetable plants will be happy in nearly any container you choose, as long as there’s enough room for their roots.

 4. Consider Planter Features

-After evaluating your space the type of vegetables you’d like to grow, and preferences on planter materials, you’ll need to take into account the size and type of planter needed.
+After evaluating your space, the type of vegetables you’d like to grow, and preferences on planter materials, you’ll need to consider the size and type of planter needed.